 - A blue heart bead represents Gilda’s heartbreak upon hearing the Duke use the same words to seduce Maddalena as he did to seduce her.

-- Nevertheless, a pair of red flowers indicates Maddalena and Gilda dual please that the Duke’s life be saved.
+- Nevertheless, a pair of red flowers indicates Maddalena and Gilda's dual pleading that the Duke’s life be saved.

 - A twisted red oval bead and a blood droplet represent Gilda’s sacrifice to save the man she loves.